iherbak/MKS-DLC32-FIRMWARE/README.md

 - Other UI-s are not compatible with this firmware because of changes see below

 ### Only supporting and tested with a Normal (non-CoreXY) Laser engraver with only X and Y axis ( TwoTrees TT-5.5S)
+### Does not compatible with MKSLaser application due to api changes

 ## Environment construction: